sirisian/ecmascript-types/README.md

 - The ```arguments``` object is unmapped, so a write through ```arguments[0]``` cannot bypass a parameter's declared type.
 Typed rest parameters are the replacement.
 - Assignment to a non-writable property throws rather than failing silently, matching typed assignment, which throws a TypeError on a type mismatch.
 - ```this``` is ```undefined``` rather than the global object in a function called without a receiver, which matters when ```this``` is typed.
 - ```delete``` of an unqualified identifier is a SyntaxError.
-Deleting a typed field or typed array element remains a TypeError per the interfaces and arrays sections.
+Deleting a typed field or typed array element is a type error per the interfaces and arrays sections, reported before evaluation when statically determined and as a TypeError otherwise.
 - Legacy octal literals and the ```\8``` and ```\9``` escapes are SyntaxErrors, keeping the numeric literal grammar unambiguous alongside separators and type propagation to literals.
 - ```Function.prototype.caller``` and ```arguments.callee``` are absent, so a function's identity cannot be recovered from its frame.
 - A direct ```eval``` gets its own scope and cannot introduce bindings into the enclosing typed scope.
 The compiler's knowledge of a typed scope is therefore complete, which is what allows a typed function to be compiled without guards against injected bindings.